ryanhamilton/questdb.io/blog/2023-04-20-explain-basic-scans.md

 WHERE timestamp in '2023-01-20'
 AND timestamp < '2022-01-01';
 ```
+returns

 | QUERY PLAN  |
 | ----------- |
 | Empty table |

-If the predicate is too complex (especially if the query uses the designated timestamp as a function argument), the engine will fall back to the default table scan with filter, e.g.:
+If the condition is too complex (especially if the query uses the designated timestamp as a function argument), the engine will fall back to the default table scan with filter, e.g.:

 ```questdb-sql
 EXPLAIN